zvalmog/coleslaw/RENDERING.md

 ### 6. User Interaction: Kinematic Dragging

--   **Decision:** When a user clicks and drags a shred, its physics body type is temporarily switched from `Dynamic` to `KinematicPositionBased`.
+-   **Decision:** When a user clicks and drags a shred, its physics body type is temporarily switched from `Dynamic` to `KinematicPositionBased` inside the physics worker.
 -   **Rationale:** A `Dynamic` body is fully controlled by the physics engine (reacting to forces and collisions).
 A `Kinematic` body, however, can be controlled directly by user code.
 This switch prevents the physics engine from fighting the user's mouse input, resulting in smooth, direct control.
 Upon release, the body is switched back to `Dynamic`, and a velocity based on the mouse's final movement is applied to create a satisfying "throwing" effect.

 ## Performance Characteristics

--   **CPU Load:** The simulation's performance is primarily limited by the CPU.
-The most intensive task is the Rapier3D physics step (`world.step()`).
-The JavaScript loop for synchronizing the 1200 instance matrices also contributes, but it is very fast.
+-   **CPU Load:** The most CPU-intensive task—the Rapier3D physics step (`world.step()`)—is offloaded to a Web Worker.
+This allows it to run on a separate CPU core, preventing it from blocking the main thread responsible for rendering and user interaction.
+The main thread's CPU load is now very low, consisting only of rendering commands and message passing, which leads to a significantly smoother and more responsive experience.
 -   **GPU Load:** With optimizations in place, the GPU load is well-managed.
 The primary GPU tasks are rendering the geometry and processing shadows from the bowl.
 A key factor influencing GPU load is the **Device Pixel Ratio (DPR)**.
 On high-DPI screens, capping the DPR is crucial to prevent the GPU from becoming a bottleneck due to the sheer number of pixels it must render each frame.
--   **Scalability:** The primary performance bottleneck remains the physics simulation.
-The simulation scales linearly with the number of shreds; doubling the shreds will roughly double the CPU load for physics calculations.

-## Possible Areas for Improvement

-While the current implementation is highly effective, further optimizations are possible for scaling to an even larger number of objects.

-1.  **Offload Physics to a Web Worker:**
-    -   **Problem:** The physics simulation runs on the main browser thread, which is also responsible for UI updates and rendering.
-A complex physics step can cause the frame rate to drop, leading to stutter.
-    -   **Solution:** The entire Rapier3D simulation could be moved into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-The worker would run the physics on a separate CPU core.
-Each frame, it would post a message back to the main thread containing an array of updated positions and rotations for all shreds.
-This completely decouples physics from rendering, potentially leading to a much smoother user experience (if physics updates are polled from a shared buffer, or updates coalesced to match the transient frame rate).
+-   **Scalability:** With physics on a separate thread, the simulation can scale to a larger number of shreds before the physics worker's CPU core becomes saturated.
+The main rendering thread remains responsive, as it is decoupled from the complexity of the physics simulation.